yuliu0322/yuliu0322.github.io/_publications/2023-01-01-liquid-nitrogen-oyster.md

 citation: "Teng X, Liu Y, Chen C, Xue Z, Li J. Effects of liquid nitrogen freezing at different temperatures on the quality and flavor of Pacific oyster (Crassostrea gigas).
 Food Chemistry, 2023."
 ---

-This study investigated the effects of liquid nitrogen freezing at different temperatures on the quality and flavor characteristics of Pacific oyster.